Zorba, Male Belly Dancer

 Janelle

-I took an Egyptian style workshop from this dynamic Santa Cruz teacher on 6 August 2006.
+I first encountered Janelle when I took an Egyptian style workshop from this dynamic Santa Cruz teacher on 6 August 2006.
 Although the workshop was a bit over my head, I still managed to come away with several new ideas and moves - including layering a Maia over a Grapevine Flip.
-She's a great teacher and a great dancer!
+She's a great teacher and a great dancer - in fact so good that I took regular classes with her for about 5 years!

 You can visit her at Link opens in new window Janelle's WebSite!